-- 5.10.1 With the exception of incidental leakage through joints (either into or out of the system) and power unit breather fluids, all and only the fluids entering the compressor inlet and fuel injectors must exit from the engine exhaust system. - 5.10.2 All turbine exit and all wastegate exhaust fluids must pass through the "tailpipe" defined in Article 3.8.2.b. - 5.10.3 A minimum wall thickness of 1.2 1.0mm of the exhaust pipe is required for all exhaust pipes from the cylinder head to the turbine and wastegate.
+- 5.10.1 With the exception of incidental leakage through joints (either into or out of the system) and power unit breather fluids, all and only the fluids entering the compressor inlet and fuel injectors must exit from the engine exhaust system. - 5.10.2 All turbine exit and all wastegate exhaust fluids must pass through the "tailpipe" defined in Article 3.8.2.b of the 2023 Technical Regulations. - 5.10.3 A minimum wall thickness of 1.0mm of the exhaust pipe is required for all exhaust pipes from the cylinder head to the turbine and wastegate.